 Frequently Asked Questions

-Yes, this program is available to be completed online or through the traditional face to face program.
-Applicants will need to indicate if they will be pursuing this degree online or face-to-face when they apply to the program.
+This program can completed online or through the traditional face-to-face program.
+Applicants will need to indicate their preference in pursuing this degree when they apply to the program.

 Please note, you must update the program hours.